matias-berrios-o/rolling-shutter/README.md

   - Instances a CalibrateCamera variable.
   - def `create_2D_projection` creates projected points on a 2D plane from 3D points and camera attributes.
   - def `projection_correction` distorts projected points to comply with different camera angles.

+rotation vector: use angles from metashape, uses 1 vector for each image.
+translation: